TheOddler/RiskOfThrones/index.md

 {% include flickr_slideshow.html %}

-# What you'll will need
+# What you will need

 **The board.** You can download it above.
 I had mine printed at a local printer's as a poster.
 They wanted it as a pdf, that's why I included it.
 I suggest to have it printed on high quality paper to prevent rips, though I didn't have it laminated.
 I had it printed on a 1.2m by 1.6m poster, maco silk, [here](https://www.zwartopwit.be/) for about 30 euros.